 Does Exercise Burn Body Fat Cells?

 Yes, exercise plays a role when it comes to removing body fat cells, but only as a way to boost how much energy you burn.
+Fat loss occurs when body weight decreases due to a combination of strength training, controlling food intake, and understanding how weight loss works.

 Every form of physical activity will trigger metabolic responses, but if your body has plenty of simple carbs in reserves, then you’ll find it very difficult to lose weight successfully.